The End (club): Reopening as The Den

-Due to a slump in the property market, the property developers decided against turning The End into a block of flats, instead joining forces with some club promoters (John Alist) to open the venue up again in May 2009 as The Den.
+After the club closed, it was due to be re-developed and turned into residential housing.
+It was purchased for £8 million.
+Due to a slump in the property market, the property developers decided against turning The End into a block of flats and re-opened it as a club.
+Lee Bennett who used to run the Astoria and Bagley's clubs, was involved in it re-opening in May 2009 as The Den.
 The Den itself subsequently closed in July 2012 when its licence was revoked by a magistrates court following a series of complaints and reports of shootings, stabbings and drug dealing.
+The site remained derelict for many years but as of 2024, it is expected to be re-developed.